 But even in Medellín there still aren’t a lot of work opportunities for foreigners, especially if you don’t speak Spanish fluently.
-The best jobs in Colombia typically require fluency in Spanish.
+The best jobs in Colombia typically require Spanish at a fluent level.

-While there are English-teaching job opportunities in both cities if you are a native English speaker, competition is fierce and the pay isn’t the best.
-More English-teaching jobs are available in Medellín.
+While there are English-teaching job opportunities in both cities if you are a native English speaker, competition is fierce and the pay isn’t great.
+There are more English-teaching jobs available in Medellín.